Cyb3r-Jak3/Clear-Cloudflare-Cache/README.md

 ## Configuration

-**All senstive information like zones and tokens should be stored with [encrypted secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets)**
+**All sensitive information like zones and tokens should be stored with [encrypted secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets)**

 ### Zone ID